 Make lead scoring a habit.

 Many of the topics discussed here are brought together in lead scoring.
-This is because lead scoring is a measurable technique of tracking signals.
+This is because lead scoring is a measurable technique for tracking signals.
 In this practice, you award a specific score to a particular action that a lead does.
-A lead may receive negative points if they aren’t the right decision-makers, but they may receive good points if they join up for your newsletter or continue to engage your website.
+A lead may receive negative points if they aren’t the right decision-makers, but they may receive good points if they join your newsletter or continue to engage your website.